jmar777/suspend/README.md

 })();
 ```

-Any arguments passed to the initializer are available following the `resume` parameter:
+Any arguments passed to the initializer are passed to the generator as well, following the `resume` parameter:

 ```javascript
 suspend(function* (resume, fileName) {